Perfect Hard Boiled Eggs

 How Long to Hard Boil Eggs

 The perfect cooking time for hard boiled eggs is the magic question!
 Well, this is sort of subjective, right?
 It depends how you like your yolk.
-And it also depends if you boil constantly the entire time or use my cooking method where you bring to a boil, then remove from the heat and put the lid on.
-I think 12 minutes (using my cooking method) is ideal.
+Using my cooking method where you bring the water to boil, then remove from the heat and put the lid on, I think 12 minutes is ideal.
 It cooks the yolk through, but still leaves them pretty, tender, and creamy.

 Hard Boiled Egg Time

 It’s really a matter of personal preference.
-The picture below gives a nice visual for results with different cooking times for hard boiled eggs.
+Here are different cooking times for hard boiled eggs using large eggs.

 6 minutes: the yolk is pretty liquid-y still and the white is very soft.